Need to check your symptoms?

-Individuals with a Power of Attorney over another person are also able to provide consent on behalf of other people.
+Individuals with a Power of Attorney over another person can also provide consent on behalf of others.

 Question – In some parts of the world, there is no health insurance or national health service.
 People pay for their own health care.
-So, let’s imagine a couple arrives at a private hospital, she is in advanced labour – the husband is the breadwinner and his wife is completely dependent on him for financial support.
+So, let’s imagine a couple arriving at a private hospital.
+She is in advanced labour – the husband is the breadwinner, and his wife completely depends on him for financial support.
 He does not believe in anything but a natural birth, but it is soon clear that the woman will need a C-section.
 Can the husband insist she will not have the CS?
 Who should give consent?
 Herself or the person paying for her operation and hospital care?

 *See below for the answer.